What is a water pump in water energy storage

 - Yuan jiajian went to gongshang to pump water for energy storage

-- Energy storage water pump lithium battery
+- Energy storage water pump soft start control

 - Domestic water hammer pump equipped with energy storage device